JanneMattila/www/docs/_posts/2024/05/2024-05-27-automations-with-azure-pipelines-or-github-actions.markdown

 Before we start implementing Azure Pipelines or GitHub Actions, we need to prepare the setup for the Workload Identity.

-First, let's register application to Entra ID:
+First, let's register an application to Entra ID:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/05/27/automations-with-azure-pipelines-or-github-actions/entra1.png" %}